Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 As I write this post, the stock market is nearing the longest bull (upward) market in history with valuations higher than historical averages.
 It may last for another decade, but it’s very unlikely in my opinion.

-I also choose stocks for covered calls that appear to have lower risk, as explained more below.
-I accept the risk that any stock may drop for various reasons including a stock market correction or an outright bear market while I own it.
+While I choose stocks for covered calls that appear to be undervalued, I accept the risk that any stock may drop for many reasons including an outright bear market while I own it.

 Awareness of this risk is a precursor to covered call investing, and investing in the stock market, period.
 Having clarified this, I’ll share a recent covered call investment that I made.

-In other words, the stock purchased as part of a month long covered call strategy could turn into a long term investment.
+In other words, a stock purchased as part of a month long covered call strategy could turn into a long term investment if the option isn’t exercised.

-For this reason, I like to choose stocks I want to own anyway when I pick covered call stocks.
+For this reason, I like to choose stocks I want to own long term anyway when I pick covered call stocks.

 Click here to read my post entitled How to Evaluate an Investment with more about stock market risk while building wealth.